konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 into Spans.
 This is done to ensure that the text in all the Documents is split using the same logic (particularly tokenization by separating on `\n` whitespaces by ConnectedTextTokenizer, which is used in the example in the end of the page) and it will be possible to find common Spans.
-It will be used for training and testing Documents as well as any Document that will undergo splitting. `path` is a full path of the model-to-be-saved.
+It will be used for training and testing Documents as well as any Document that will undergo splitting.
 It's important to note that if you run fitting with one tokenizer and then reassign it within the same instance of the model, all previously gathered strings will be deleted and replaced by new ones. `requires_images` and `requires_text` determine whether these types of data are used for prediction; this is needed for distinguishing between preprocessing types once a model is passed into the SplittingAI.

 An example of how ConnectedTextTokenizer works:
 ```python